onchainengineering/hmi-wirtual/docs/admin/infrastructure/index.md

 Coder is a self-hosted platform that runs on your own servers.
 For large deployments, we recommend running the control plane on Kubernetes.
 Workspaces can be run as VMs or Kubernetes pods.
-The control plane (`coderd`) runs in a single region.
+The control plane (`wirtuald`) runs in a single region.
 However, workspace proxies, provisioners, and workspaces can run across regions or even cloud providers for the optimal developer experience.